 Please call or email the Baker-Nord Center's Administrative Director Maggie Kaminski for more information about giving to the Center (216.368.2242 or email@example.com).

 We invite you to be a friend of the Baker-Nord Center.
 Your annual support will help the Baker-Nord Center achieve its mission of highlighting and invigorating the humanities and arts at Case Western Reserve University and building a world-class university.
 With such support, the Baker-Nord Center aims to continue to keep its programs free and open to the public.

 To make a donation to the Baker-Nord Center, please write a check payable to "CWRU," noting "Baker-Nord Center" in the memo section and send to:

 You can make a secure donation to the Baker-Nord Center online simply and easily:

-Enter your gift amount in the appropriate field, and make sure to select the "Friends of Baker-Nord" option in the Designation for this Gift field.
-Follow the steps that follow to submit your donation!
+Enter your gift amount in the appropriate field, and make sure to enter "Friends of Baker-Nord" in the Special Instructions field.
+Complete the steps that follow to submit your donation!

-If your employer matches charitable contributions made by employees, ask them for a matching gift form and send it completed and signed with your gift.
+If your employer matches charitable contributions made by employees, complete the matching gift form at the bottom of the online donation page.

 Home of the Baker-Nord Center for the Humanities